patilchinmay/go-experiments/README.md

    - [x] Basic Go-chi Server (`BCS`)
    - [x] Separation of App and Server.
 This is a good practice and makes testing easier.
    - [x] Creation of App and Server using `Singleton` pattern.
-   - [x] Builder pattern for App and Server creation with different methods such as `WithLogger, WithHost, WithPort etc.`.
+   - [x] `Builder` pattern for App and Server setup with different methods such as `WithLogger, WithHost, WithPort etc.`.
    - [x] Implicit route registration.
      - Uses `Subrouter (go-chi-server/app/subrouters.go)` interface.
      - Registers the subrouter using side-effects (blank identifier import) in `main.go`.